Lithium and Kidney Damage – Updated 2/2025

-Lithium may be effective as a mood stabilizer, but questions often come up about its safety, particularly with regard to kidney or renal effects.
-A recent very large study published in November 2015 in JAMA Psychiatry looked at a huge dataset from Denmark in order to provide the best information we have now about these risks.
+A very large study published in November 2015 in JAMA Psychiatry looked at a huge dataset from Denmark in order to provide us with information about these risks.

-The study consisted of records from 1.5 million randomly selected Danish patients, and compared those records with the records of all patients who had a first psychiatric inpatient or outpatient contact and were diagnosed with a single manic episode or bipolar disorder between 1994 and 2012 (n=10,591), and all persons exposed to lithium (n=26,731) or an anticonvulsant (420,959) identified on the date of their first prescription between 1995 and 2012.
+The study consisted of records from 1.5 million randomly selected Danish patients and compared those records with the records of all patients who had a first psychiatric inpatient or outpatient contact and were diagnosed with a single manic episode or bipolar disorder between 1994 and 2012 (n=10,591), and all persons exposed to lithium (n=26,731) or an anticonvulsant (420,959) identified on the date of their first prescription between 1995 and 2012.

 The main author of the study had this to say when interviewed by Reuters Health –